MeerkatLabs/autology/docs/subcommands/make_note.md

   > parameter in quotes because the value takes a space.
 See
   > [Pythons Strftime](https://docs.python.org/3/library/time.html#time.strftime) documentation for details on this
   > format.

+- `-K` or `--kwarg-list`

+  > List all of the keyword arguments that can be provided to this template.
+Specifying this argument will cause the
+  > command to exit after the list has been printed out.

+- `-k` or `--kwarg`

+  > Specify the key value definition to the template.
+This should be in the format of KEY=VALUE.
+Use quotes if
+  > necessary.

 ## Example Execution